wlads/reefpoints/source/posts/2014-12-28-lessons-learned-three-years-running-a-software-consultancy.md

-[Romina Vargas](https://twitter.com/i_am_romina) and [Lin Reid](https://twitter.com/Linstula) were two engineers that went through our intern program and we upgraded them to full-time as soon as we could. both Lin & Romina have been important members of some of our larger clients in 2014.
+[Romina Vargas](https://twitter.com/i_am_romina) and [Lin Reid](https://twitter.com/Linstula) were two engineers that went through our intern program and we upgraded them to full-time as soon as we could.
+Both Lin & Romina have been important members of some of our larger clients projects in 2014.

-A former engineering intern came back for her third (and final) internship with us, Marin Abernethy, after her graduation from college.
+Marin Abernethy, a former engineering intern, came back for her third (and final) internship with us after her graduation from college.
 In the Fall we hired her as a full-time engineer.

 [Paul Webb](https://twitter.com/netopwibby) interviewed with us in early 2014 but we had some projects fall through and things got very tight for us (more on this later) so we had to pass.
-But as soon as we had the badwidth we brough Paul onboard to our UX Development team.
+But as soon as we had the bandwidth we brough Paul onboard to our UX Development team.

-Heading into the Summer we started to get sprad a little thin on the engineering team.
+Heading into the Summer, we started to get sperad a little thin on the engineering team.
 I had come off of client work completely to focus on the business so we needed another Senior level engineer.
-I reached out to [Estelle DeBlois](https://twitter.com/edeblois) who had come to our [Wicked Good Ember](http://wickedgoodember.com) conference in June.
+I reached out to [Estelle DeBlois](https://twitter.com/edeblois), who had come to our [Wicked Good Ember](http://wickedgoodember.com) conference in June.
 She's been lead developer for one of our larger clients over the past few months.